The guide to buying in NYC

 Many New York City townhouses are located in Landmark Districts, where the Landmarks Preservation Commission (LPC) regulates modifications to preserve their historic character.
 Alterations affecting the public streetscape, such as changes to facades or windows, require LPC approval, which can extend project timelines and increase costs.
 However, these are protections that enhance long-term property value and ensure the human-scaled charm and ambiance of these neighborhoods endures for future generations.

-Buying your NYC home: a step-by-step guide
+Buying your NYC home

 Buying a home in New York City is a multi-step journey that typically unfolds over the course of six months, though the timeline can vary based on market conditions and your personal circumstances.
 Helping people to navigate this process is the very essence of our work.
 Whether you're transitioning from selling a current home or coordinating the purchase with the end of a lease, there are many factors to keep in mind.
 Below is an overview of the key steps involved once you partner with Peter to begin the process.